-This is a survey course that encompasses the theory and practice relevant to social media such as Facebook, texting, and YouTube.
+This is a survey course that encompasses the theory and practical relevance of social media such as Facebook, texting, and YouTube.
 Students examine multiple perspectives about social media's effects on culture, society, and personal identity formation using a variety of theoretical applications.